Which Paints are Truly Safe?

 Natura was phased out in March 2021, you might still find some cans in store.

-They have many more zero-VOC lines added now, like Regal Select and ben.
-The company reps claim that their Eco Spec is the closest paint to Natura.
+They have many more zero-VOC lines added now like ben.
+Aura is very close to zero-VOC.
+The company reps claim that their Eco Spec is the closest paint to Natura, however it’s not as good quality.

-If you want something you can go out and buy from a store right now or on Amazon, this might be your best option.
+If you want something you can go out and buy from a store right now or on Amazon, Ben Moore might be your best option.

 Costs and Where to Buy: